cardillan/mindcode/doc/syntax/SYNTAX-0-BASICS.markdown

 > [!NOTE]
 > It is not possible to include a double quote inside string literals because Mindustry Logic itself doesn't support them.
 Trying to include a double quote in a string literal using backslash escape, as is usual in other languages (e.g., `"This is an embedded \"quote\""`) leads to syntax error.

+> [!NOTE]
+> The maximum size of an mlog string literal, when stored in UTF-8 encoding, is 65,535 bytes.
+Larger string literals cause compilation errors.

 ### Formattable string literals